 The Summer Institute is a collaborative three-week workshop in which participants reflect on their teaching practice, gain access to new teaching strategies, and explore current research.
 Participants engage in writing activities that encourage understanding of current social issues and invite teachers to recognize their role as leaders effecting change.

-In this era of increased pressure on educators to test and perform to a set of imposed standards, the Summer Invitational provides an opportunity to experience the autonomy, respect, and true collegiality they are often missing in the professional development programs they usually encounter.
+In this era of increased pressure on educators to test and perform to a set of imposed standards, the Summer Invitational provides an opportunity to experience the autonomy, respect, and true collegiality often missing in the professional development programs.
 It provides an environment that allows educators to challenge themselves as writers, teachers, thinkers, and citizens, and to grow as a result.